zer0cache/matic-docs/docs/nightfall/protocol/contracts.md

 - During **Deposit**, user has balance or owns token to create commitment.

 ## Proposers
-Contract includes functionality for registering, de-registering, paying and rotating proposers, and proposing a new Layer 2 Block to the blockchain.
+Contract includes functionality for registering, unregistering, paying and rotating proposers, and proposing a new Layer 2 Block to the blockchain.
 First version of Nightfall only accepts a single Boot Proposer operated by Polygon.
 In the upcoming versions, this restriction will be lifted where multiple proposers will be allowed.

 ## Challenges